top of page

 The Little Red Ham

-Once upon a time, there was a little red ham named Donald.
+Once upon a time in MAGAland, there was a little red ham named Donald, also called the Wolf King.
 Whenever he did anything bad, like not lowering egg prices, he would be the first one to blame somebody else.
 The little red ham discovered that so many bad things he did were now coming home to roost.
 One day, he was surrounded by dozens of angry chickens who demanded his response to questions they had.

 The first chicken asked “Who crashed the stock market?”